Minh-Ha-Quang/minh-ha-quang.github.io/index.md

 ### News

+March 2026: I gave research seminars at the Italian Institute of Technology (IIT, Genova), Italian Institite of Artificial Intelligence for Industry (AI4I, Turin), University of Verona, and Bocconi University (Milan)

+January 2026: Our paper, Guillaume Braun, Bruno Loureiro, Ha Quang Minh, and Masaaki Imaizumi, [Fast Escape, Slow Convergence: Learning Dynamics of Phase Retrieval under Power-Law Data](https://arxiv.org/abs/2511.18661), has been accepted for **oral presentation** at the [International Conference on Learning Representations (ICLR 2026)](https://iclr.cc/), Rio de Janeiro, Brazil

 December 2025: I will give an invited talk at the [The Second Sydney Workshop on Mathematics of Data Science (Sydney-MDS 2025)](https://sydney-mds.github.io/Sydney-MDS2025/), University of Sydney, Australia